 Manuscripts must be in two-column format.
-Exceptions to the two-column format include the title, authors' names and complete addresses, which must be centered at the top of the first page, and any full-width figures or tables (see the guidelines in Subsection 3.5).
+Exceptions to the two-column format include the title, authors names and complete addresses, which must be centered at the top of the first page, and any full-width figures or tables.
 Type single-spaced.
 Start all pages directly under the top margin.
-See the guidelines later regarding formatting the first page.
-The manuscript should be printed single-sided and its length should not exceed the maximum page limit described in Section 5.
+See the guidelines later regarding formatting of the first page.
+The length of the paper should not exceed the maximum page limit specified in the call for papers.